-If you are bitten or scratched by an animal that may have rabies or seems sick and behaves strangely, you should do the following:
+If you are bitten or scratched by a bat or another animal that seems sick and behaves strangely, this is termed a “rabies exposure”.
+You should do the following:

 - Wash the wound well with soap and warm water under moderate pressure for at least 15 minutes.
-This greatly reduces the chance of infection.
+This greatly reduces the chance of any type of infection.

 - Seek medical care from your health care provider or local public health unit right away.

-It is crucial to begin prevention treatment for rabies as soon as possible.
-It typically takes from 3 to 8 weeks before rabies symptoms start but can be much longer.
+If you have been exposed to the rabies virus, it is crucial to begin prevention treatment for rabies as soon as possible.
+It typically takes from 3 to 8 weeks before rabies symptoms start in humans but can be much longer.
 If you wait until the symptoms appear, it is usually too late to start effective medical treatment.
-If there is any chance that you may have been exposed to the rabies virus, contact your local public health unit or health care provider, no matter how long since you were exposed.
-They will be able to decide if you need rabies prevention treatment.
+If you think you have been exposed to the rabies virus, contact your local public health unit or health care provider, no matter how long since you were exposed.
+They will assess if you need rabies prevention treatment.